 How did Alexander the Great die?

-Alexander died in the palace of Nebuchadnezzar II in Babylon at age 32 in June 323 BC.
-The details surrounding his death are obscure.
-Proposed causes of Alexander’s death included alcoholic liver disease, fever, and strychnine poisoning, but little data support those versions.
-According to the University of Maryland School of Medicine report of 1998, Alexander probably died of typhoid fever (which, along with malaria, was common in ancient Babylon).
+We know that Alexander died in the palace of Nebuchadnezzar II in Babylon at age 32 in June 323 BC.
+However, the details surrounding his death are obscure.
+Some sources suggest as causes of Alexander’s death alcoholic liver disease, fever, and strychnine poisoning, but little data support those versions.
+The University of Maryland School of Medicine did some extensive research and put together report of 1998 arguing that Alexander the Great possibly died of typhoid fever (which, along with malaria, was common in ancient Babylon).

 “I’m indebted to my father for living,